PilaPina/PWAwithSerwist/serw-pwa/README.md

 This is my second try at creating a progressive web application, or a PWA as they are often referred to.
 In this code you'll find a simple PWA that has all the basics.
 I used a module from Serwist to integrate PWA support into my this next.js project.
 In my first try, my api didn't work properly and my service workers weren't showing up.
 I was using next-pwa module in that project and that has become redundant.
 I found serwist and it all came toghether after that. <Br/>Now it fully works.
 It installs, is caches the whole lot and gets full marks with fireworks(!) in the lighthouse test for PWA's.

 <strong>What is a PWA?</strong><Br/>
 PWA's are not a website, not a desktop application and not an app.
 They are something in between.
-They can behave like an app, or a website, whichever you prefer.<br/>
+They can behave like an app, or a website, whichever you prefer. :)<br/>
 PWAs are built with all the powers of web technologies but can at the same time give users an experience that feels like using a native app on systems like iOS or Android.
 You use the same code base for all devices.
 Fully cross-platform and no app store needed. <br/>
-They bring together the best of both worlds - the wide accessibility of traditional websites and the perks of platform-specific apps, such as being able to work offline.
+They bring together the best of both world - the wide accessibility of traditional websites and the perks of platform-specific apps, such as being able to work offline.
 PWA's improve user engagement.
 They are responsive and fast, even on slow networks.

 Here are some cool key factors: